temporalio/documentation/blog/2022-05-13-caching-api-requests-with-long-lived-workflows.md

 That's the entire Workflow for caching exchange rates.
 The full source code is available in [this GitHub repo](https://github.com/vkarpov15/temporal-api-caching-example).
-Notice there's no explicit references to a database or job queue.
+Notice that the code has no explicit references to a database or job queue.
 This Workflow is almost pure business logic, with a minimum of references to frameworks or services.

 To run this Workflow, you can run a `start-workflow.ts` script as shown below.
 This script starts a Workflow and exits, leaving the Workflow running on the Worker.
-Note that only one Workflow with a given `workflowId` can run at any given time, so the below code also ensures that only one copy of this Workflow is running at any given time.
+Note that only one Workflow with a given `workflowId` can run at any given time, so the following code also ensures that only one copy of this Workflow is running at any particular time.

 ```ts
 import { WorkflowClient } from '@temporalio/client';